Free UK Delivery On Orders Over £50 | 30-Day Money Back Guarantee

 Boot Compatibility

-• Ensure your boots were fitted with similar sock thickness
+• Confirm the boots were fitted with similar sock thickness

 • Too-thick socks in snug boots restrict blood flow (cold feet)

-• Too-thin socks in roomy boots cause movement (blisters)
+• Too-thin socks in roomy boots allow movement (blisters)

-For new boot purchases, bring your walking socks to the fitting.
+For new boot purchases, bring the walking socks to the fitting.

 Walking Socks for Hiking: Trail-Specific Advice

-Hiking places unique demands on your socks that casual walking doesn't.
-Here's what to consider when choosing socks specifically for trail use.
+Hiking places unique demands on socks that casual walking does not.
+Here is what to consider when choosing socks specifically for trail use.

 Day Hikes vs Multi-Day Treks

-Day hikes on well-maintained paths (think South Downs Way or Cotswold Way) suit light to medium cushion socks.
-You want enough padding to absorb rocky terrain without creating bulk that overheats your feet.
+Day hikes on well-maintained paths — the South Downs Way, the Cotswold Way, sections of the Thames Path — suit light to medium-cushion socks.
+The padding absorbs rocky terrain without the bulk that overheats feet on summer afternoons.

-Multi-day treks (Lake District fells, Scottish Highlands, Snowdonia) demand medium cushion socks with reinforced heels.
-The key advantage of merino here is odour resistance—you can alternate between two pairs for a week without needing to wash.
+Multi-day treks — Lake District fells, Scottish Highlands, Snowdonia rounds — demand medium-cushion socks with reinforced heels.
+The killer advantage of merino and alpaca here is odour resistance: alternate two pairs across the week and the boots stay liveable.

 Boot Pairing for Hiking

-Your hiking socks and boots form a system.
+Hiking socks and boots form a single system.
 Getting one right and the other wrong defeats the purpose:

-• Leather hiking boots: Medium-weight merino socks.
-The leather moulds over time, so your sock thickness should remain consistent
+• Leather hiking boots — medium-weight merino socks.
+The leather moulds over time, so sock thickness should remain consistent

-• Trail runners: Lightweight merino.
-Minimal cushioning to preserve the ground-feel that trail runners provide
+• Trail runners — lightweight merino or alpaca.
+Minimal cushioning preserves the ground-feel that trail runners are designed to deliver

 British trails are wetter than most.
 Even summer walks in the Peak District or Lake District involve damp grass, stream crossings, and muddy sections.
-Merino's ability to maintain warmth when wet gives it a decisive advantage over cotton and synthetic socks on UK terrain.
+Merino's ability to maintain warmth when wet — and alpaca's hollow-core insulation behaviour even at saturation — give natural fibres a decisive advantage on UK terrain.

 How to Prevent Blisters When Walking

 Blisters end more walks early than bad weather.
-Understanding why they form helps you prevent them.
+Understanding why they form helps prevent them.

 Why Blisters Form